gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 The disadvantage: inefficiency, gaps, idiosyncrasies.
 The gift: everything is discovered, not merely learned.
-There is no received wisdom — only won wisdom.
+There is no received wisdom, only won wisdom.
 Every idea that matters, matters because *you* found it, wrestled with it, made it yours.

-Martin Eden reads Spencer and is devastated by evolution — not because a teacher told him it was important but because he encountered it alone and it reorganized everything he thought he knew.
+Martin Eden reads Spencer and is devastated by evolution.
+Not because a teacher told him it was important but because he encountered it alone and it reorganized everything he thought he knew.

-This is the phenomenology of genuine intellectual encounter — the kind that can only happen when you come to an idea without protection, without the buffer of a course structure that has pre-digested its significance for you.
+This is the phenomenology of genuine intellectual encounter: the kind that can only happen when you come to an idea without protection, without the buffer of a course structure that has pre-digested its significance for you.